-We have audited the Remuneration Report included in pages 14 to 19 of the directors' report for the six months ended 31 December 2014.
-The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with Section 300A of the Corporations Act 2001.
-Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with auditing standards.
+We have audited the Remuneration Report included in the directors' report for the year ended 31 December 2015.
+The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
+Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.